cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ### Example: Natively Signed CBOR Certificate

-The corresponding natively signed CBOR certificate in CBOR diagnostic format is identical except for type and signatureValue.
+The corresponding natively signed CBOR certificate in CBOR diagnostic format is identical, except for cborCertificateType and signatureValue.

 ~~~~~~~~~~~
 /This defines a CBOR Sequence (RFC 8742):/